mcr/ietf-lamps-rfc7030est-clarifications/rfc7030est-clarify.md

 certification request (this is functionally equivalent to an HTTP response code of 204 or 404).

-If the CA requires a particular crypto system or use of a particular signature scheme (e.g., certification of a public key based on a certain elliptic curve, or signing using a certain hash algorithm) it MUST provide that information in the CSR Attribute Response.
+If the CA requires a particular cryptographic algorithm or use of a particular signature scheme (e.g., certification of a public key based on a certain elliptic curve, or signing using a certain hash algorithm) it MUST provide that information in the CSR Attribute Response.
 If an